seanreed1111/sql-recipes/recipes.md

 WHEREas for employee that have had promotions, the CASE statement switches the SELECT to the following form:
 SELECT e.employee_id, old.end_date…

-The beauty is in not having to explicitly code these statements yourself, and for far more complex uses of CASE, not having to code many dozens or hundreds of statement combinations.
+The beauty is in not HAVING to explicitly code these statements yourself, and for far more complex uses of CASE, not HAVING to code many dozens or hundreds of statement combinations.
 To explore the solution FROM the data’s perspective, the following SQL statement extracts the employee identifier and the hire and end dates using the same left outer join as our recipe.

 SELECT e.employee_id, e.hire_date, old.end_date end FROM employee e left outer join hr.job_history old on e.employee_id = old.employee_id